Hurghada Tours to Luxor

 Overnight Trip to Luxor from Hurghada

-This private overnight tour allows you to explore the highlights of Luxor at a more leisurely pace.
+This private overnight tour allows you to explore Luxor’s highlights more leisurely.
 It includes a Nile cruise, an evening sound-and-light show at the temples, and a night in a Luxor hotel.

 5-Day Tour to Luxor plus Nile Cruise to Aswan from Hurghada